-Huawei, Oppo and Xiaomi are behind Samsung and Apple in terms of smartphone brand popularity.
-You’ll be surprised to recognize that most of their phones are midrange, in short, budget phones yet they dominate in the world smartphone vendors market.
+Huawei, Oppo, and Xiaomi are behind Samsung and Apple in terms of smartphone brand popularity.
+You’ll be surprised to recognize that most of their phones are midrange, in short, budget phones yet they dominate the world smartphone vendors market.

 Huawei made a record revenue of $122 Billion in the year 2019 despite its absence from the U.S. marketplace.
 This was a record and 18% growth from the previous year.

 Read also: Huawei Nova 7i features, specs, and review.

 Per Canalys global market analyst for the 3rd quarter of 2019, Huawei had outgrown Apple and was on the brink of taking Samsung from the top.
 Can it be a coincidence that Huawei was banned by Google the same year the company registered a massive sales appreciation?

 Coupled with Samsung and Apple price tag, The company has always seemed like in general, a better value for money and has the best of well-designed phones.

 Statistics by canalys

 Xiaomi is an emerging smartphone company with most of its products being middle range.
 They’ve not got a top flagship-like what Apple and Samsung are offering.
 In their capacity, they’re getting along extremely well.